 That’s what I said to journalist Ron McCrea in 2010 after I’d spent my weekend looking at photos of Taliesin (he was writing about them, Wright, and Mamah Borthwick in his book, Building Taliesin, published in 2012).

 The hope by Wright (and Borthwick) that a public statement would calm the press didn’t work out.
 Even though Wright said in Baraboo News (Baraboo, WI, January 4), “may not the matter be left in privacy to those whose concern it chiefly is?”, it was too late.
-That newspaper had already (December 28) said that Taliesin was “known as Crazy House.”
+That newspaper, on December 28, said that Taliesin was “known as Crazy House.”

 I encourage you at this point, if you haven’t done so already, to click the link to Grossman’s story so you can look at the “Crazy House” photos.

 If you read the article, the first photograph, underneath the article’s title, shows the building’s northern face, with a parapet ending in a stone pier to the immediate left.
-I had never seen the photo before, but I had seen a drawing that was made from it.
-It had appeared on the Des Moines Daily News (published August 18, 1914).
+I had never seen the photo before.
+But someone took the photo and made it into a drawing.
+That appeared in the Des Moines Daily News (published August 18, 1914).
 I put that drawing above.
-I think I should be ok to publish it since it was published before 1924.
+I think I should be ok to publish it.
+Given its age, it’s now in the public domain.

-I’ll try to show how you’d see that same part of the building today, but almost nothing in the photograph from Taliesin I (or the drawing) is the same.
+I wanted to show how you’d see that same part of the building today, but I couldn’t.
+Almost nothing in the photograph from Taliesin I (or the drawing) is the same.
 That’s because Wright kept adding on and changing the building.
 However, I say that, “Taliesin keeps its history within its walls.”
 So I’ll show where that history marker is, but I’ll orient you first.

 You walk up the steps at Taliesin to Wright’s studio at Taliesin (the north wall of the studio is to the right).
 The parapet from the Taliesin I photo ended at the stone that is to the left of the tree trunk (the tree trunk is to the left of the window that’s on the extreme right in the photograph) .